Hemistone/diffvg/docs/bezier_splatting_todo.md

 - [note] Forward-side weight caching (wpos/wtan) remains gated under “planned” and should be considered only alongside a fused Triton kernel that consumes the weights directly.
 - [closed] CUDA Graph capture in painterly loop: renderer-only path could be made capture-safe, but perceptual losses (LPIPS/DISTS/… and potential CLIP features) perform internal tensor `.to(...)` and other dynamic ops that are not capture-safe on this stack.
 Keeping capture would require forking/wrapping each loss network, which is high maintenance.
 Decision: drop capture for painterly.
 Consider capture only for renderer microbenchmarks (no perceptuals) as a separate, opt-in path.
 - [closed] Fixed sampling plan (seg_idx/t) added only to stabilize capture shapes: negligible end-to-end benefit by itself and increases complexity.
 Remove for now.
 Re-introduce only if paired with a fused “curve→splat params” kernel that consumes the fixed indices directly.
+- [closed] Tiled early-out in Triton tiled compositor
+  - Idea: stop processing splats for a tile once all in-bounds pixels become nearly opaque (transmittance T ≤ ε).
+Implemented as tile-wide reductions in the Triton forward/backward kernels, guarded by env flags.
+  - Flags used (experiment only; not kept in master):
+    - `DIFFVG_SPLAT_T_EPS` (float, early-out threshold).
+Tested values: 1e-3, 5e-4.
+    - `DIFFVG_DEPTH_POLICY=large_first` (renders larger σ earlier to increase occlusion opportunities).
+    - Optional gates to reduce overhead when enabled: `DIFFVG_SPLAT_EO_PERIOD` (check every N splats, default 8), `DIFFVG_SPLAT_EO_MIN` (only check when tile has ≥M splats, default 32).
+    - A branch-only CSR variant without sort was also tried: `DIFFVG_SPLAT_CSR_NOSORT=1` (two-pass count→scan→scatter on GPU).
+  - What we measured on painterly (Fallingwater, 341x512, 512 paths):
+    - Baseline (EO off): ~3–5 s/iter (reference).
+    - EO on (`T_EPS` = 1e-3, 5e-4) with tiled compositor: no meaningful speedup over 32 iters; sometimes slightly slower (extra reductions/gates outweighed any early termination).
+    - A naive first pass caused major regressions (Δt ~25–30 s) due to Triton compile failures falling back to Torch and an expensive per-frame global sort in CSR; those were fixed during experiments, but EO still did not help the painterly workload.
+  - Technical notes from the trial:
+    - Triton 3.5.0 has no `tl.all`; used `tl.max` reductions to implement the tile-wide “all(T ≤ ε)” check.
+    - “No-sort CSR” prototype hit a GCC-13 ICE in Triton’s host stub generation with dynamic while loops; left as branch-only and disabled by default.
+    - Backward mirrored EO semantics using prefix/suffix transmittance to remain numerically stable; still no net win for painterly.
+  - Decision: do not merge EO into master.
+Keep the experiment confined to the feature branch and document here.
+Painterly at this resolution typically does not accumulate enough occlusion per tile for EO to pay off; the overhead of tile-wide reductions cancels any savings.
+  - Revisit only if:
+    - Target resolutions are much larger (e.g., ≥1080p) or scenes are overlap-heavy so tiles turn opaque early.
+    - CSR binning overhead is further reduced (e.g., robust no-sort or tile-local sort) and EO checks can be fused at negligible cost.
+    - A “large_first” or content-adaptive ordering demonstrates clear occlusion-dependent gains in microbenchmarks.